johnwhite20/johnwhite20.github.io/_posts/2024-03-06-initial-quote.md

 >Glenquicken Eng Ltd
 >

-As you will see from the quotation and the updated spreadsheet (both available from the link in the top right) this increases the expected costs significantly.
+As you will see from the quotation that was attached and my updated spreadsheet (both available from the link in the top right) this increases the expected costs.
+This is a significant point in our project.